-The LibreOffice community has created icons for several icon themes: Breeze, Colibre, Elementary, Karasa Jaga, Sifr, and Sukapura; some are also available in a dark version.
-As a user, you can can select your preferred theme.
-The icons in this guide have been taken from a variety of LibreOffice installations that use different icon themes.
+The LibreOffice community has created icons for several icon sets: Breeze, Colibre, Elementary, Karasa Jaga, Sifr, and Sukapura; some are also available in a dark version.
+As a user, you can can select your preferred set.
+The icons in this guide have been taken from a variety of LibreOffice installations that use different sets of icons.
 The icons for some of the many tools available in LibreOffice may differ from the ones used in this guide.

-To change the icon theme used, go to Tools > Options > LibreOffice > View.
-In the Icon Theme section, choose from the drop-down list.
+To change the icon set used, go to Tools > Options > LibreOffice > View.
+In the lcon Theme section, choose from the drop-down list.

-Some Linux distributions include LibreOffice as part of the installation and may not include all the icon themes mentioned above.
-You should be able to download other icon themes from the software repository for your Linux distribution.
+Some Linux distributions include LibreOffice as part of the installation and may not include all the icon sets mentioned above.
+You should be able to download other icon sets from the software repository for your Linux distribution.

-The Galaxy, Oxygen, and Tango icon themes are no longer included as part of the standard installation package for Windows, macOS, or Linux.
+The Galaxy, Oxygen, and Tango icon sets are no longer included as part of the standard installation package for Windows, macOS, or Linux.
 You can download and install them as extensions from https://extensions.libreoffice.org/.